ansible-collections/community.sops/README.md

 * `.sops.yml`
 * `.sops.json`

-Here is an example file structure
+(These extensions can be adjusted, check out the vars plugin's options for details.)
+Here is an example file structure:

 ```
 ├── inventory/